|Palaung State Liberation Front/Ta’ang National Liberation Army (PSLF/TNLA)|

 Founded: 1963, 1976, January 1992, January 2009

-The group cooperates militarily with the four-member Northern Alliance, and the Three Brotherhood Alliance, and is also a member of the United Wa State Army (UWSA)-led Federal Political Negotiation Consultative Committee (FPNCC).
-Despite talks with the government representatives on a ceasefire, heavy fighting with the military continues.
-Clashes also occur with the Restoration Council of Shan States (RCSS/SSA) in northern Shan State.
+The group cooperates militarily with the four-member Northern Alliance, and the Three Brotherhood Alliance, comprised of the Myanmar National Democratic Alliance Army (MNDAA) and the Arakan Army (AA).
+The group is also a member of the United Wa State Army (UWSA)-led Federal Political Negotiation Consultative Committee (FPNCC).
+Despite talks with the government representatives about a ceasefire, heavy fighting with the military continues.
+Clashes frequently occur with the Restoration Council of Shan States (RCSS/SSA) in northern Shan State.

-The TNLA along with the Three Brotherhood Alliance, has declared seven unilateral ceasefires between 2019 and 2020, and some fighting continues due to Tatmadaw’s offensives.
-The group has acknowledged the outcome of the 2020 general elections and released a four-point statement on November 11th, 2020, calling for an end to the civil war in the post-election political landscape.
+The TNLA, along with the Three Brotherhood Alliance, has declared seven unilateral ceasefires between 2019 and 2020, but conflict continues with the Tatmadaw.
+The group acknowledged the outcome of the 2020 general elections and released a four-point statement on November 11th, 2020.
+It called for an end to the civil war in the post-election political landscape.
 Among the four points in the group’s statement was a call for an end to the military offensives in ethnic areas, particularly in Rakhine State.

 Ceasefire & Peace Process

 Central Committee: 23